discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 ```

 ::: tip
 `message.reply()` is an alternative to `message.channel.send()` that prepends a mention of the person who sent the message, unless the message was sent in a DM.
-It can be very useful for providing feedback!
+It can be handy for providing feedback!
 :::

 Since `message.mentions.users` is a Collection, it has a `.size` property.
 If no users are mentioned, it'll return 0 (which is a `falsy` value), meaning you can do `if (!value)` to check if it's falsy.